HiddenWindows/MSE-definition-updater/README.md

 When Windows starts up, this program will start downloading the latest malware definition from Microsoft and installs it silently.

-If the program is no longer functioning correctly, please submit an issue on GitHub so it can be reviewed.
+If the program can't update MSE definitions, please submit an issue on GitHub.

 NOTE: It downloads the definition updates directly from Microsoft and not other sources.